 - Superior Judges hear cases in the Civil, Criminal, and Family divisions of the Vermont Superior Court.
 Superior Judges appointed to hear environmental cases (also known as "environmental judges") preside in the Environmental Division.
 An Environmental Judge may also be assigned by the Chief Superior Judge to hear matters in another division. - Magistrates sit in the Family Division.
 They are authorized to hear cases involving the establishment, enforcement or modification of child support.
 They can also hear cases involving certain other issues that arise in domestic cases.
-Magistrates may be appointed by the Chief Superior Judge to hear cases in another division as an Acting Superior Judge. - A Judicial Bureau Hearing Officer hears cases filed in the Judicial Bureau.
-He may also be appointed by the Chief Superior Judge to hear cases in another division as an Acting Superior Judge. - Probate Judges hear cases in the Probate Division but may be specifically assigned by the Chief Superior Judge to hear cases as an Acting Superior Judge in other divisions. - Assistant Judges There are twenty-eight Assistant Judges in Vermont, two in each of Vermont's fourteen counties.
+Magistrates may be appointed by the Chief Superior Judge to hear cases in another division as an Acting Superior Judge.

+- A Judicial Bureau Hearing Officer hears cases filed in the Judicial Bureau.
+He may also be appointed by the Chief Superior Judge to hear cases in another division as an Acting Superior Judge. - A Judicial Master who assists in the screening, identification, prioritization and overall case management of CHINS cases as a part of a pilot initiative in Chittenden and Franklin counties.
+The Judicial Master will also preside over select hearings and reviews involving parents involved in regional treatment docket programs, to include any hearings and reviews related to parent-child contact; preliminary hearings and status conferences; and screening cases for mediation or other restorative processes such as family group conferencing. - Probate Judges hear cases in the Probate Division but may be specifically assigned by the Chief Superior Judge to hear cases as an Acting Superior Judge in other divisions. - Assistant Judges There are twenty-eight Assistant Judges in Vermont, two in each of Vermont's fourteen counties.
 They are county executives who may, under certain circumstances, sit as judicial officers.
 As county executives, they run county government and levy a tax on towns in their respective counties to fund county government.
 They are elected to four-year terms.
 They may choose to sit with a Superior Judge as a trier of fact on cases in the Civil or Family division.
 When doing so they are referred to as "side judges."
 Assistant judges do not sit as triers of fact on juvenile cases.